IanCaio/Blog/_posts/2018-01-20-making-comment-sections-with-staticman-part-2.markdown

 My constraints here were linked directly to the fact that the blog page and the comment database page are both static.
 That means I'm limited to using client-side scripts and Jekyll (the Github pages static site generator).
+As for the basic prerequisites I had for the comment section, basically it should be compartmentalized and allow nested comments.

 With that in mind, my idea for the comment section consisted of storing the comments as JSON files containing all the information of a single comment.
 Those would be the user name,